Debugging Remote Workflows

 def my_fn(*args, **kwargs): print("before") breakpoint() # Execution will pause here print("after")

-Similar to Python's built-in breakpoint(), the Kubetorch deep_breakpoint() can be used inside distributed code.
-For SPMD-style distributed code like PyTorch, be sure to only call this from one process (e.g. the rank 0 process) to avoid blocking all processes in the distributed group.
+Note: For SPMD-style distributed code like PyTorch, be sure to only call breakpoint() from one process (e.g., the rank 0 process) to avoid blocking all processes in the distributed group.

-You can enable debugging without modifying your code by passing pdb=True when executing any Kubetorch function or class method:
+You can enable debugging without modifying your code by passing debug=True when calling any Kubetorch function or class method:

 This pauses execution at the very beginning of your remote function, before any of your code runs.
 It's ideal for inspecting arguments, the execution environment, or debugging initialization logic.